 4. TRUE UP

-During the Subscription Term, Customer cannot exceed its Scope of Use, as such Scope of Use was defined in the original Order, and Cato shall be committed to provide only the purchased Scope of Use per site.
-Should for any reason Customer’s needs exceed this Scope of Use, additional Scope of Use must be purchased for the remainder of the applicable Subscription Term.
-If Customer attempts to exceed the bandwidth volume per site and/or the number of mobile users, as such capacity was defined in the applicable Order, Customer shall not be granted the additional capacity and shall not be charged for any additional capacity unless Customer agrees to purchase such additional capacity through an Order.
+During the Subscription Term, Customer may not exceed its Scope of Use, as such Scope of Use was defined in the original Order, and Cato shall be committed to provide only the purchased Scope of Use per site.
+If Customer’s needs exceed this Scope of Use, additional Scope of Use must be purchased for the remainder of the applicable Subscription Term.
+If Customer attempts to exceed the Scope of Use, Customer shall not be granted the additional capacity and shall not be charged for any additional capacity unless Customer agrees to purchase such additional capacity through an Order.

 5. CUSTOMER OBLIGATIONS AND LIMITATIONS

 5.1.
-Customer will designate the Authorized Users, including the creation of usernames and passwords for such Authorized Users.
+Customer will designate the Authorized Users, and create usernames and passwords for such Authorized Users.
 Customer is solely responsible for maintaining the status of its Authorized Users and for all the activity of such Authorized Users and their use of the Account.
 Customer and its Authorized Users will maintain the confidentiality of all usernames, passwords, access, and account information under their control.
-Except to the extent caused by Cato’s breach of this Agreement, including its obligations under Section 9 (Confidential Information), Cato is not responsible for unauthorized access to the Account.
+Except to the extent caused by Cato’s breach of this Agreement, Cato is not responsible for unauthorized access to the Account.
 Customer will contact Cato promptly if (i) Account information is lost, stolen, or disclosed to an unauthorized person; (ii) Customer reasonably believes that the Account has been compromised, including any unauthorized access, use, or disclosure of account information; or (iii) any other breach of security in relation to its passwords, usernames, access information, or Cato’s Solution that may have occurred or is reasonably likely to occur.

 5.3.
 Customer is solely responsible for acquiring and maintaining all of the hardware, software and services necessary to access and make use of the Solutions, including paying all fees and other costs related to internet access.
-Customer shall use the Solutions in accordance with the Cato’s Solution documentation made available and/or provided by Cato, and as may be updated form time to time, and in compliance with the applicable operating instructions and all applicable laws and regulations and for no purpose other than as specifically authorized in the Solution documentation, including without limitation, Customer shall not use the Solution for the purpose of circumvention of government censorship, laws or regulations.
+Customer shall use the Solutions solely in accordance with the Cato’s Solution documentation made available and/or provided by Cato, and as may be updated from time to time, and in compliance with the applicable operating instructions and all applicable laws and regulations (including obtaining and maintaining any applicable necessary licenses and permits) and for no purpose other than as specifically authorized in the Solution documentation, including without limitation, Customer shall not use the Solution for the purpose of circumvention of government censorship, laws or regulations.

 6. IP OWNERSHIP

 6.1.
-Notwithstanding any other provision to the contrary, all Cato Confidential Information, Trademarks, Feedback (as defined below), the Service and the Intellectual Property Rights in the Hardware and all improvements, enhancements and derivatives thereof and all Intellectual Property Rights thereto (“Cato IPR“) are exclusively owned by Cato and/or its licensors.
+Notwithstanding any other provision to the contrary, all Cato Confidential Information, Trademarks, Feedback (as defined below), the Service and the Intellectual Property Rights in the Hardware and all improvements, enhancements and derivatives thereof, and including any scripts and/or tools provided by Cato, including those that leverage Cato’s public API, and all Intellectual Property Rights thereto (“Cato IPR“) are exclusively owned by Cato and/or its licensors.
 This MSA does not convey to the Customer any right, title or interest in the Cato IPR.
 Customer Confidential Information, Customer Trademarks, and other Customer proprietary information, including all Customer Data, shall be the sole property of Customer, and Cato shall only have such rights to use such information as expressly provided in this Agreement and to provide the Cato Solution.

 6.2.
 Feedback from Customer regarding the Solutions and Services, their use or any suggested improvements, enhancements or derivatives (“Feedback”) is welcomed by Cato.
 Customer is not required to provide Feedback, however, to the extent that it does so, such Feedback shall not constitute Customer’s Confidential Information and Customer acknowledges that Cato may use such Feedback in any manner Cato sees fit, without payment of royalty or any other consideration.